ipekoke/210Proj/README.md

 # İpek Öke 30691

 You can find my website link [here](https://ipekoke.wixsite.com/210proj).
 I did not add my findings in the README file, but they are on the website.
 I also could not upload my entire health file, as it is too long (and not appropriate to share on the internet?).
+Howeveri I did add my sleep data.

 ## My Motivation